Bishop Sugarbush

 Description

-This species occurs in high altitude shale bands, at 1000-1800 m.
+This species grows in high altitude shale bands, at 1000-1800 m.
 Mature individuals are killed by fires, and only seeds survive.
 Wind-dispersed seeds are stored in fire-resistant inflorescences, and released after fires.
 It is pollinated by birds.

 Threats